Filipino Institute logo

 How are tuition fees structured?

-Tuition is designed to be manageable for OFW families, with options such as:
+Tuition is designed to be manageable for OFW families, with options such as monthly installment plans and no large upfront payments.

 Are there hidden or additional fees?